-Hutt St Centre has had another very successful year in terms of achieving our objectives with both our existing and new programs complementing each other.
-The success of our Pathways Program (education, training and employment) has led to the organisation being the only not for profit in South Australia development of a Social Impact Bond (SIB), which is funded by investors, in partnership with the Department of Premier and Cabinet, Department of Communities and Social Inclusion, Social Ventures Australia, Common Ground Adelaide and Unity Housing.
-Aspire has now just completed its first year of operations and we are incredibly heartened by the progress in its first year and look forward to seeing the progress in 3 months' time with data from Health, Justice and Human Services.
+The success of our Pathways Program (education, training and employment) led to the organisation becoming the only not for profit in South Australia to develop and implement a Social Impact Bond (SIB), which is funded by investors, in partnership with the Department of Premier and Cabinet, Department of Human Services and Social Ventures Australia.
+Aspire has now completed its second year of operations and we are incredibly heartened by the progress in its first year of operations and look forward to seeing the second-year progress of Aspire in 3 months' time with data from Health, Justice and Human Services.

-Over the past 12 months, our clients have continued to be successful with accessing a range of different services and programs including housing, outreach support, medical and allied health services, and access to employment, training and education outcomes, along with the provision of essential services including meals, showers, lockers and laundry facilities.
+Over the past 12 months, our clients have continued to be successful in accessing a range of different services and programs including housing, outreach support, medical and allied health services, pathways to employment, training and education outcomes, along with the provision of essential services including meals, showers, lockers and laundry facilities.

-We have once again experienced another positive outcome with increased revenue growth and fundraising and we will be relentless in striving for new and improved funding streams into the future to better meet the needs of our client group.
+We have once again experienced another positive financial year with increased revenue growth and fundraising and we will continue to be relentless in striving for new and improved funding streams into the future to better meet the needs of our client group.